How a Daily Huddles Improves Team Performance

 The second thing that you need to do at the Daily Huddle is to have a metric update.
 This is where you will discuss where you are against your short-term priorities and KPI’s.

 As well as being an acronym for key performance indicator, KPI’s are also about keeping people informed.
 They can tell you if you’re on target and if you’re going to make it.
 If you’re not, they let you know in good time, so that you can change course or do things differently to get back on track before it’s too late.

 Solving the Stuck

 The third thing that Daily Huddle’s areinvaluable for, is knowing when your team members are stuck with a task.
 When you bring out the ‘stucks’ in a huddle, you often find that another team member has got a solution to the problem or if they haven’t, they know somebody else that has.
 It’s all about getting the stuff out there that’s going to hold you back, dealing with it and moving forward.

 A quick-fire, 5 – 15-minute meeting which will keep your team on track to achieving their targets.

-If you want more information around huddles or how to run them more efficiently, get in contact.
+If you want more information around huddles or how to run them more efficiently, fell free to contact me.

 Remember, failing to learn is learning to fail.